 When I work with clients one of the common things I hear is the word “if.”
 For example, an athlete might say “if the coach would just put me in the game I could help the team,” or a student might say “if the teacher would just not give so much homework I would get a better grade.”
 Of course, it would be wonderful if the coach and teacher did those things, but does it make sense to dream of those things happening while sitting back passively and hoping for change?
 Is there instead a better, more effective way to handle life challenges that lead to better outcomes?
 From my perspective, the answer is yes.

 Taking control of thinking and behaviors is a very empowering life experience, but getting started can be intimidating, overwhelming, and sometimes downright scary.
 At the same time, the alternative of simply hoping things will improve generally doesn’t lead to favorable outcomes, so my best, most simplest advice is this: You can either change your thinking or change your situation.
-There’s an old saying that really drives home the need to make change when trying to improve situations — if you keep on doing what you’ve always done, you’ll keep on getting what you’ve always gotten.
+There’s an old saying by Henry Ford that really drives home the need to make change when trying to improve situations — “If You Always Do What You’ve Always Done, You’ll Always Get What You’ve Always Got.”

 Try employing these new strategies when problem-solving: